jonstokes/super_queue/README.md

 At any rate, you can tune the buffer size to trade off between memory usage and performance (i.e larger buffer == more memory usage and more performance).

-### AWS credentials for fog
-This should be obvious.

 ### Replace existing queue
 If there's already an SQS queue by this name, delete it, then re_create